hci-a-if-its-2019/final-project-miauw/README.md

 - Student of Informatics Department ITS
 - She has used Google Cloud Platform before
 #### c.
 Description of Participant 3
+- The participant is 20 years old Male user
+- Student of Informatics Department ITS
+- He is not familiar with Azure
 #### d.
 Description of Participant 4
 - The participant is a 20 years old Male user
 - Student of Informatics Department ITS